-Translate Terms

-Create Content Criteria to Moderate Your Community
+Translate Terms Create Content Criteria to Moderate Your Community Create Member Criteria to Moderate Your Community

 Create Rate Limit Rules to Moderate Your Community

 Create and modify rate rules to monitor and limit how frequently member-generated content is created in your community.
 Rate rules protect your community against spammers and bots that attack your community by posting the same message multiple times in a row.
 You can create rate rules to notify your moderators of suspicious spammer-like behavior or freeze a member on the spot.